obgm/ccast/draft-ietf-roll-ccast.md

 subscription to multicast address to a parent; these DAOs percolate up and create bread-crumbs.
 This specification, although part of RFC 6550, appears to be incomplete and untested.
-More importantly, Storing Mode is not in use in constrained node networks outside research operating environments.
+More importantly, Storing Mode is not the preferred mode in constrained node networks outside research operating environments.

 The present specification addresses multicast forwarding for RPL